-Full and safe access was not available to the roof void area due to the presence of a thick layer of insulation throughout and the roof design.
+Full and safe access was not available to the roof void area due to the presence of a thick layer of insulation and storage of belongings.

 An inspection for Japanese Knotweed was not carried out.
 This is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
 It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or its neighbouring property.
 Identification of Japanese Knotweed is best undertaken by a specialist contractor.